djmobius/Brewery-Finder/README.md

-# Brewery-Finder
+# Brewery Finder

 Brewery Finder is a Flask-based web application that allows users to find breweries in a selected state, with additional filtering options for city and brewery type.
 The application uses the OpenBreweryDB API to fetch brewery information.

 ## Features

-- Select a state from a dropdown menu or enter a postal code.
+- Select a state or enter a postal code to find breweries.
-- Filter results by city and brewery type.
+- Filter results by brewery type.
-- Display a list of breweries matching the selected criteria.
+- View breweries on Google Maps or visit their website directly from the results.

 ## Prerequisites